Affiliate vs Referral programs: a comparison

 Referral programs

 Referral programs are geared toward your existing customers.
-Typically a customer will receive a referral link upon signing up or purchasing your product.
+Typically, a customer will receive a referral link upon signing up or purchasing your product.
 By sharing the link and inviting their friends and family to try out the product, they get a one-time reward.
-The reward is usually non-monetary, such as credits or discounts.
+The reward is often non-monetary, such as credits or discounts.

 Reward example: A $20 credit for every new customer referred to the business.